Most of us view stopping by the gas station as a regular part of life, just making our choice based on proximity or the cheapest price.

 Shell – Top Tier?
 Yes

-The Shell name has been around a considerable time, over 100 years, in fact.
-As you might have guessed, they’ve learned a lot about gas along the journey.
+The Shell name has been around a substantial time, over 100 years, in fact.
+As you might have guessed, they’ve learned a lot about gas along the way.

 The draw with Shell gas is its nitrogen-enriched formula.
-Which they claim helps remove deposit accumulation and prevent further growth.
+Which they assert helps remove deposit buildup and prevent additional growth.

 Mobil – Top Tier?
 Yes

-Dating back to the mid-1980s, Mobil is one of the most recognizable names when it comes to quality gasoline.
+Dating back to the mid-1980s, Mobil is one of the most famous names when it comes to superior gasoline.
 In 1999, they merged with Exxon to form Exxon Mobile, making it one of the biggest oil companies in the entire world.

-Their secret is Mobile Synergy, a unique blend of 9 different additives.
-A few of these include three distinct detergents, a friction modifier, and a corrosion inhibitor.
+Their confidential secret is Mobile Synergy, a unique blend of 9 different additives.
+A few of these include three separate detergents, a friction modifier, and a corrosion inhibitor.

 Costco Gasoline – Top Tier?
 Yes

 Costco sells just about everything, and as of 1995, it began selling gas.
-Not only is Costco gas Top Tier certified, but it also carries the distinction of being a Kirkland Signature product.
+Not only is Costco gas Top Tier certified, but it also carries the honor of being a Kirkland Signature product.

 The selling point for Costco gas is that it is premium-quality, but it also costs less, as much as 21 cents per gallon less, actually.